Train Your Dog to Become an Assistance Dog — With Expert Residential Support

 -

-2 x owner training lessons at the end of each milestone to transfer the training to you
+Owner lessons to help transfer the training back to you

 -